 - GDP per capita: $38,502 (7.8% 2009-2019 annual growth)

 - GDP: $107.3 billion (#83 among all countries)

-Lithuania's economy may be fairly small, but it is rapidly growing—it has nearly doubled in size since 2000.
+Lithuania's economy may be fairly small, but it nearly doubled in size from 2000 to 2014.
+The country saw a downturn in 2020, but projections indicate slowing growth from 2021 to 2025.
 Refined petroleum, fertilizer, cars, cheese, and wine are some of Lithuania's most popular exports.

 #36.
 The Bahamas